 - Know your values – You have to know what’s important in your life in order to know what it’s important to say “yes” to.
 If someone is asking you to do something that doesn’t fit into those core values then say “no”.
 Your time and energy are precious, hoard them for things that are important.

-- Know your value – As I wrote the above I realized this is true as well.
-Often we don’t know our own value.
+- Know your value – Often we don’t know our own value.
 We act like we think we are worthless.
-We agree to do everything for everyone for nothing.
+We agree to do everything for everyone for nothing in return.
 Why?
 Because it makes us feel good that someone finds us valuable.
 The truth is that you are valuable but you don’t need to say “yes” to prove it.
 When you say “no” you are telling people that you know your value.